We have two regular garden volunteer sessions on Sunday and Monday afternoons from 2 to 4pm - with gardeners' tea at 3

 In 2016, we had a large group from MedImmune for a day, which was great in a very new garden space.

-Over the past few months, we have such regular and talented regular garden volunteers, we don't currently have capacity to welcome large groups for 'general work'.
+Over the past few months, we have such regular and talented regular garden volunteers, we don't currently have the capacity to welcome large groups for 'general work'.
 We could, however, welcome very small groups within our existing sessions on Sundays and Mondays, working alongside our regular volunteers.